Do You Need a Children’s Dentist for Emergencies in Lincoln, NE?

 For soft-tissue injuries like a lip or tongue that has been bitten or injured, carefully clean the area with a clean cloth and antiseptic solution.
 Next, be sure to apply pressure on the bleeding area.
 You may apply an ice pack to reduce swelling.
 If bleeding continues for more than 25 minutes, the child needs emergency medical care.

 For soft tissue sores or ulcerations like canker sores, the child can rinse with an oral cleanser, and Orabase paste or Orajel can temporarily reduce discomfort.
 Usually, canker sores look like white lesions and occur on the inside of the cheeks, under the tongue, or sometimes on the gums.
 If the sores do not improve or go away within two weeks, the child should seek a children’s dentist for emergencies in Lincoln, NE.

 Learn about how thumb sucking and pacifiers affect children

-Emergency Pediatric Dental Care Lincoln, NE for Toothaches in Children
+Children’s Dentist For Emergencies in Lincoln, NE for Toothaches in Children

 For children suffering from sharp toothaches, clean the teeth thoroughly by brushing and flossing, and rinsing with mouthwash.
 If there is swelling an ice pack may be applied to the face near the swelling.
 It is best to avoid using heat packs, as the heat can intensify pain.
-You may give the child ibuprofen or Tylenol and make an appointment with your family and children’s emergency dentist in Lincoln, NE as soon as possible.
+You may give the child Ibuprofen or Tylenol and make an appointment with your family and children’s emergency dentist in Lincoln, NE as soon as possible.

-Emergency Pediatric Dental Care Lincoln, NE for Cuts on Gums
+Children’s Dentist for Emergencies Lincoln, NE for Cuts on Gums

 If the bleeding does not stop after a period of 15-20 minutes, make an appointment for pediatric emergency dental care with your children’s emergency dentist in Lincoln, NE.
 Sometimes gum cuts require stitches to close the wound.